bursaar/bursaar.github.io/_posts/2015-11-13-badass-fishing.md

 tags: []
 comments: []
 ---
-<p>[dropcap]I[/dropcap] had the pleasure of helping build this ambitious 2D arcade-style free to play game for mobile for most of 2015.</p>
+<p>I had the pleasure of helping build this ambitious 2D arcade-style free to play game for mobile for most of 2015.</p>
 <p>As the second programmer on the project, I created or contributed to most of the game's systems and gave feedback and ideas for the game's design, prototyped features and owned large portions of the game's codebase.</p>
 <p>The game is still in development, so I can't share a build publicly, but I would be happy to show you a build in person if we meet!</p>